sclevine/packfile/README.md

 PROBLEM: some layers need other layers during provide.test, but it forces unnecessary rebuilds in export chains
 SOLUTION: flag to add layer path to provide.test

+PROBLEM: easier to send BOM metadata to linked layers, but not always available when layer is not regenerated
+SOLUTION: replace metadata with saved metadata

+PROBLEM: deadlock occurs when layer must lookup whether layers that link to it need to be rebuilt
+PROBLEM: future layer lookup doesn't work for indirect rebuilds a -> b -> c

-metadata changes during provide are only accessible in BOM, not in linked layers (unless for-test?)
+[drop] metadata changes during provide are only accessible in BOM, not in linked layers (unless for-test?)

 - export + store = always comes back, rebuilds w/o cache on version mismatch, link does not change behavior
 - export = never comes back, is not created if version matches, link can force creation